fluxcd/flagger/docs/gitbook/install/flagger-install-on-kubernetes.md

 kubectl apply -k github.com/weaveworks/flagger/kustomize/istio
 ```

-This deploys Flagger in the `istio-system` namespace and sets the metrics server URL to `http://prometheus.istio-system:9090`.
+This deploys Flagger in the `istio-system` namespace and sets the metrics server URL to Istio's Prometheus instance.

 Install Flagger for Linkerd: